Herbert Ward (sculptor): The artist

 On his return to England in 1889, Ward at first made a living on the lecture circuit.
 As a result of his childhood friendship with Alfred Harmsworth, he also worked as a journalist.
-He traveled with and reported on Fridtjoft Nansen's Fram expedition and the Jackson-Harmsworth Expedition.
+He travelled with and reported on Fridtjoft Nansen's Fram expedition and the Jackson–Harmsworth expedition.

 His main ambition was to become an artist: he had already published many of the drawings and water-colours he made in Africa in Five Years with the Congo Cannibals.
 He became a pupil successively of Jules Lefebvre and of Seymour Lucas RA.
 In the 1890s he exhibited six times at the Royal Academy summer exhibition.

 In 1899, deciding that sculpture was where his real talents lay, he apprenticed to Goscombe John RA before moving permanently to work in France.
 He received a mention honourable in 1901 at the Salon des Artistes Français for his first sculpture, An Aruwimi Type; in 1908 he won the salon's gold medal for Le Chef de Tribu.
 He won another gold medal in 1910.

 Theodore Roosevelt wrote of him: "There is in Paris no more interesting character than Herbert Ward ...
 All the mystery and the savagery and the suffering and the ugliness and the harsh beauty of the African forest come out in Mr Ward's works.
 Only an artist could have done what he has done, and no artist could have done it had there not lain within him the soul of a great man, a man both strong and pitiful."

 Ward's auction record is £50,000, set at Bonham's auction house, London, on 30 January 2019, for An Aruwimi Type, of c1901.